Hi. I’m Michelle Golder - a writer, director and producer based in Cambridge, England.

 Directed The Greatest Goal Ever Scored and other Stories by Paul Richards for the Edinburgh Fringe Festival 2012.

-My micro-short screenplay Birthday shortlisted for the London Screenwriters’ Festival Four Days in August competition, 2011.
+Micro-short screenplay Birthday shortlisted for the London Screenwriters’ Festival Four Days in August competition, 2011.

-My feature length screenplay My Dead Wife longlisted for the Spring Bafta Rocliffe Forum 2011.
+Feature length screenplay My Dead Wife longlisted for the Spring Bafta Rocliffe Forum 2011.

 Hayton on Homicide, (writer/director).
 Cambridge (ADC Theatre & Haslingfield Little Theatre), London (Tristan Bates), Edinburgh Fringe festival, 2009.